 Speaking of unique things to do in Georgia, this is probably the only country in the world that has its whole history engraved in giant pillars.
 Sitting at the top of the hill overlooking Tbilisi, it’s surprising that this place is so unfrequented.
 You can get to the Chronicle of Georgia by metro and taxi, or by taking a long walk from the city.

 Looking for a cheap flight to Georgia?
-Use this Air France special offer and get up to 15% off.
+Use this Qatar Airways special offer and get up to 15% off.

 Stay in an old Soviet sewing factory